unknowntrojan/binja_coolsigmaker/README.md

 ## Compiling yourself

 This project requires the nightly channel of Rust.

+Check the blog post above for a step-by-step.

 Check the Cargo.toml file and adjust the `binaryninja` dependency so it points to whatever Binja update channel you want to compile for. __!MAKE SURE!__ Cargo caught your change of branch.
 It sometimes doesn't realize you changed it.
 Delete `Cargo.lock` to make Cargo realize you did.
 Otherwise, it'll keep using whatever version was selected when you built or rust-analyzer ran.